awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.md

 To perform a major version upgrade, modify the DB instance manually\.
 Major version upgrades don't occur automatically\.

 In some cases, your current Oracle DB instance might be running on a DB instance class that isn't supported for the version to which you are upgrading\.
 In such a case, you must migrate the DB instance to a supported DB instance class before you upgrade\.
-For more information about the supported DB instance classes for each version and edition of Amazon RDS Oracle, see [Choosing the DB Instance Class](Concepts.DBInstanceClass.md)\.
+For more information about the supported DB instance classes for each version and edition of Amazon RDS Oracle, see [DB Instance Classes](Concepts.DBInstanceClass.md)\.

 Before you perform a major version upgrade, Oracle recommends that you gather optimizer statistics on the DB instance that you are upgrading\.
 Gathering optimizer statistics can reduce DB instance downtime during the upgrade\.
 To gather optimizer statistics, connect to the DB instance as the master user, and run the `DBMS_STATS.GATHER_DICTIONARY_STATS` procedure, as in the following example\.